Quantum Communication Complexity of Regularized Linear Regression Protocols: Abstract

 Linear regression is fundamental to statistical analysis and machine learning, but its application to large-scale datasets necessitates distributed computing.
 The problem also arises in quantum computing, where handling extensive data requires distributed approaches.
 This paper investigates distributed linear regression in the quantum coordinator model.

-Building upon the distributed quantum least squares protocol developed by Montanaro and Shao \cite{MS}, we propose improved and extended quantum protocols for solving both ordinary (unregularized) and L2-regularized (Tikhonov) least squares problems.
-For ordinary least squares methods, our protocol reduces the quantum communication complexity compared to the previous protocol.
+Building upon the distributed quantum least squares protocol developed by Montanaro and Shao \cite{MS}, I propose improved and extended quantum protocols for solving both ordinary (unregularized) and L2-regularized (Tikhonov) least squares problems.
+For ordinary least squares methods, my protocol reduces the quantum communication complexity compared to the previous protocol.
 In particular, this yields a quadratic improvement in the number of digits of precision required for the generated quantum states.
 This improvement is achieved by incorporating advanced techniques such as branch marking and branch-marked gapped phase estimation developed by Low and Su \cite{LS}.

-Additionally, we introduce a quantum protocol for the L2-regularized least squares problem and derive its quantum communication complexity.
+Furthermore, I establish a setting for the $\ell_2$-regularized least squares problem specifically in the quantum coordinator model and derive its quantum communication complexity.
+I analyze the effect of regularization parameters on the quantum communication complexity.